 Calculation of the Rule of 65

 The Rule of 65 applies to spousal support calculations.
-To calculate if the Rule of 65 applies to your case, the court considers the years your marriage lasted plus the age of the support resilient at the time of separation.
+To calculate if the Rule of 65 applies to your case, the court considers the years your marriage lasted plus the age of the support recipient at the time of separation.
 If the calculated number equals or exceeds 65, the court may order the paying spouse to pay alimony indefinitely.

 Exceptions and Considerations